 This spectacular avenue of mature beech trees dates from 1775, and originally served as the frame for the approach to nearby Gracehill House.
 There is still a road here, but it is no longer part of the Gracehill House estate.

-In the hundreds of years since they were planted, the trees have grown and twisted together, forming a stunning organic tunnel which is just over half a mile long.
+In the hundreds of years since they were planted, the trees have grown and twisted together, forming an organic tunnel which is just over half a mile long.

 The trees are free to visit, and most Game of Thrones tours stop here.
 The road is closed to public traffic but there is car parking nearby and it is a short walk to the trees.
-You can also visit on a tour like this.
+You can also visit on a tour like this one from Belfast.

 Game of Thrones Studio Tour